MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 ------
 Since the term was first coined in $2012$, Radiomics has widely been used for medical image analysis.
 Radiomics refers to the automatic or semi-automatic extraction of a large of number of quantitative features from medical images.
 These features have been able to uncover characteristics that can differentiate tumoral tissue from normal tissue and tissue at different stages of cancer.

 In this blog, we aim to show that Radiomic features can be useful for analysis of images in many other domains.
 The example we have provided here shows that radiomic features can be used for tree bark identification.
 We use **Trunk12**, a publicly available dataset of tree bark images from [here](https://www.vicos.si/resources/trunk12/).
+The code for this blog is available [here](https://github.com/MahsaPaknezhad/RadiomicsTutorial/blob/master/tree_bark_identification.ipynb).

 ## Trunk12 Dataset

-**Trunk12** consists of $393$ RGB images of tree barks captured from $12$ types of trees that can be found in Slovenia.
+**Trunk12** consists of $393$ RGB images of tree barks captured from $12$ types of trees in Slovenia.
 For each type of tree, there exists about $30$ jpeg images of resolution $3000 \times 4000$ pixels.
 The images are taken using the same camera Nikon COOLPIX S3000 and while following the same imaging setup: same distance, light conditions and in an upright position.
-The following code plots the number of images in each class in this dataset:
+The following chunk of code plots the number of images in each class in this dataset:

 ```python
 import torchvision